bajrangCoder/acode-plugin-acodex/readme.md

 3. `.isTerminalOpened()`: Check if the terminal is opened.
 4. `.maximizeTerminal()`: Maximize the terminal if it's minimized.
 5. `.openTerminal(termContainerHeight, port)`: Open a new terminal (both `termContainerHeight` and `port` are optional).
+6. `.createSession()`: creates a sessionif terminal is opened
-6. `.closeTerminal()`: Close the opened terminal.
+7. `.closeTerminal()`: Close the opened terminal.
-7. `.convertAcodeUriToTermReadable(path)`: Convert Acode file URI to an actual path.
+8. `.convertAcodeUriToTermReadable(path)`: Convert Acode file URI to an actual path.
-8. `.addTheme(themeName: string, colorSchema: IXtermTheme)`: Add a new theme to AcodeX's theme list.
+9. `.addTheme(themeName: string, colorSchema: IXtermTheme)`: Add a new theme to AcodeX's theme list.
-9. `.applyTheme(themeName: string)`: Apply the given theme to the terminal.
+10. `.applyTheme(themeName: string)`: Apply the given theme to the terminal.

 Example of addTheme & applyTheme: